varioustoxins/python-novice-gapminder/_episodes/01-run-quit.md

 questions:
 - "How can I run Python programs?"
 objectives:
-- "Launch the JupyterLab server."
-- "Create a new Python script."
 - "Create a Jupyter notebook."
-- "Shutdown the JupyterLab server."
-- "Understand the difference between a Python script and a Jupyter notebook."
 - "Create Markdown cells in a notebook."
 - "Create and run Python cells in a notebook."
 keypoints:
-- "Python scripts are plain text files."
-- "Use the Jupyter Notebook for editing and running Python."
-- "The Notebook has Command and Edit modes."
 - "Use the keyboard and mouse to select and edit cells."
 - "The Notebook will turn Markdown into pretty-printed documentation."
-- "Markdown does most of what HTML does."
 ---

 Many software developers will often use an integrated development environment (IDE) or a